The 2026 Google Business Profile Optimization Guide: Every Setting That Affects Your Ranking

 Visual Content: Photos and Videos

-Google's research shows that businesses with more than 100 photos receive significantly more calls and direction requests than those with fewer photos.
+Recent data shows that businesses with more than 100 photos receive significantly more calls and direction requests than those with fewer photos.
 In 2026, the minimum photo set for a competitive GBP includes: exterior photos from multiple angles and times of day, interior photos showing your workspace or environment, team photos that humanize your business, and work sample photos that demonstrate the quality of your output.

 Photos should be added consistently over time, not all at once.
 Google's algorithm favors profiles that show regular activity.
 Adding 5 to 10 new photos per month is more effective than uploading 100 photos in a single session.